opendocsg/slw-judgments-backfill/2015_SGCA_5/report.md

  70 ...
 It also seemed to me, for the reasons given above, that adopting an overly expansive approach to the lapse of offers would have the effect of undermining the objective approach to offer and acceptance, as well as the doctrine of common mistake.
 For these reasons, I would have declined to follow both Financ ings and Dysart Timbers , had it been necessary for me to decide the point. ...

-The Court of Appeal in _Norwest Holdings Pte Ltd (in liquidation) v Newport Mining Ltd and another appeal_ [2011] 4 SLR 617 dismissed the appeal, but declined to express an opinion on the views of the High Court.
+The Court of Appeal in _Norwest Holdings Pte Ltd (in liquidation) v Newport Mining Ltd and another appeal_ <span class="citation">[2011] 4 SLR 617</span> dismissed the appeal, but declined to express an opinion on the views of the High Court.

 73     The learned authors of _Law of Contrac t in Singapore_ (Andrew Phang Boon Leong gen ed) (Academy Publishing, 2012) at paras 03.096–03.098, however, have questioned whether the High Court’s reasoning in _Norwest Holdings_ was entirely appropriate.
 The view of the authors is that in a situation where the change in circumstances had only become known after the offer was made but before that offer was accepted, it was not possible to take into account the circumstances in construing the offer, nor was it possible for common mistake to apply.
 Therefore, there seems to be room for the application of the doctrine of fundamental change in circumstances _per Dysart Timbers_.